jingwei-a-zhang/WinAppSDK-Blog-Post/WinUI.md

 ![](image%204%20(1).png)

-## Wrapping up
+## Moving forward
-Next, we will dive into [implementing the business logic](https://github.com/jingwei-a-zhang/test-MDfiles/blob/main/Windowing.md).
-Check out [this branch](https://github.com/jingwei-a-zhang/WinAppSDK-DrumPad/tree/UI_Layout) for the code used in this blog.
+The buttons don't *do* anything yet, but that's next time!
+[Here](https://github.com/jingwei-a-zhang/WinAppSDK-DrumPad/tree/UI_Layout) is the completed code used in this post.
+In part 2 we will dive into [implementing the business logic](https://github.com/jingwei-a-zhang/test-MDfiles/blob/main/Windowing.md).

   [1]: image%203%20(2).png